Bučina (Ústí nad Orlicí District)

 Bučina is a municipality and village in Ústí nad Orlicí District in the Pardubice Region of the Czech Republic.
 It has about 300 inhabitants.

 Etymology

-The word bučina means 'beech forest'.
+The Czech word bučina means 'beech forest'.
 The settlement was established on or near the site of such forest.

 Geography

 Bučina is located about 17 km southwest of Ústí nad Orlicí and 32 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is at 394 m above sea level.

 History

 The first written mention of Bučina is from 1167, when King Vladislaus II donated the village to the monastery in Litomyšl.
 In the mid-13th century, Bučina was shortly owned by a local noble family, but then it was acquired by the Litomyšl bishopric.
 In the 15th century, Bučina was bought by the Kostka of Posutpice family.
 From that time until the establishment of an independent municipality in 1850, Bučina was a part of the Litomyšl estate.